dsheiko/ng-aspect/README.md

 # NgAspect 1.0 BETA

-`NgAspect` is a little library of decorators that uplocks aspect-oriented programming features in JavaScript.
+`NgAspect` is a little library of decorators that unlocks aspect-oriented programming features in JavaScript.

 Aspect-oriented programming suggests separating cross-cutting concerns (logging, caching, monitoring, data validation, error detection and so on) from main business logic.
 In brief it introduces: